Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

     │       ├───iemocap
     │       ├───ravdess
     │       └───tess
+    ├───research  # Holds the files resulting from this research │   ├───charts  # Holds pie charts created using Chart.js for the paper and presentation │   ├───images  # Holds images from training, spectrograms, and testing.
-    ├───paper  # Holds the paper resulting from this research ├───presentation  # Holds the presentation resulting from this research └───src  # Holds the code for preprocessing the databases and the neural network model ├───audio_processor  # Holds the wav and spectrogram functions ├───database_processor  # Holds the preprocessing functions
+    │   ├───paper  # Holds the paper resulting from this research │   └───presentation  # Holds the presentation resulting from this research └───src  # Holds the code for preprocessing the databases and the neural network model ├───audio_processor  # Holds the wav and spectrogram functions ├───database_processor  # Holds the preprocessing functions